Learn more about the common causes of male infertility

 Our reproductive endocrinologists will take active steps to boost your fertility and help you become a father.
 There are many effective male fertility treatments for the common causes of male infertility, from basic IUI to intracytoplasmic sperm injection (ICSI) with IVF for men with male infertility.
 We work in conjunction with many local urologists if surgical intervention is needed to correct structural male infertility prior to other ART procedures.

 At Fertility Answers we understand that fertility is a sensitive subject.
-At our Baton Rouge and Lafayette fertility centers, we provide couples with comprehensive reproductive evaluations and treatment options.
+Consult our Baton Rouge or Lafayette fertility specialists to provide you with comprehensive reproductive evaluations and treatment options for both male and female infertility.